meetkanteliya/WorkForce_Hub/README.md

 # WorkForce Hub

-A full-stack HR management system built with Django and React during my internship at Fxis.ai.
+Built as the core project during my internship at Fxis.ai, where I implemented the same stack used in production.

 ---